Indos in colonial history: 20th century

 The end of WWII heralded the end of colonialism worldwide.
-From 1945 to 1949 the Indonesian National Revolution turned the former Dutch East Indies into an increasingly hostile environment for Indo-Europeans.
-Violence aimed towards Indo-Europeans during its early Bersiap period (1945-1946) accumulated in almost 20,000 deaths.
+From 1945 to 1949, the Indonesian National Revolution turned the former Dutch East Indies into an increasingly hostile environment for Indo-Europeans.
+Violence aimed towards Indo-Europeans during its early Bersiap period (1945–1946) accumulated in almost 20,000 deaths.

-In 1949 the Dutch recognised the Republic of Indonesia, save the area of Dutch New Guinea.
+In 1949, the Dutch recognised the Republic of Indonesia, save the area of Dutch New Guinea.
 Most Indos that chose Indonesian citizenship retracted their decision due to continued anti-Dutch sentiments and regulations.
-Many Indo Europeans also hoped for a future in Dutch New Guinea until in 1962-1963 this area too was annexed into present day Indonesia, officially ending the colonial era of the Dutch East Indies.
+Many Indo Europeans also hoped for a future in Dutch New Guinea until in 1962–1963 this area too was annexed into present day Indonesia, officially ending the colonial era of the Dutch East Indies.

-The Indo diaspora which started in the ‘Bersiap’ period continued up to 1964 and resulted in the emigration of practically all Indo-Europeans from a turbulent young Indonesian nation.
+The Indo diaspora which started in the 'Bersiap' period continued up to 1964 and resulted in the emigration of practically all Indo-Europeans from a turbulent young Indonesian nation.

-Indos and the Ethical Policy (1900-1930)
+Indos and the Ethical Policy (1900–1930)

 The 3 decades of the Ethical Policy was a time of significant reform and change leading up to a total transformation of the colony.
 Under the consecutive rule of several 'Ethical' Governors-General a slow process of democratisation and education began.
 In 1910 the big cities in the colony got town councils and in 1925 mayors.
 In 1916 an infant form of parliament named the People's Council (Dutch: Volksraad) was provided for, which commenced in 1918 and turned into a semi-legislative body in 1925.
-The social emancipation and politicization of Indos continued in earnest with the establishment of parties like the Indische Party in 1912, Insulinde (Political Party) in 1913 and the IEV and NIP in 1919.
+The social emancipation and politicisation of Indos continued in earnest with the establishment of parties like the Indische Party in 1912, Insulinde (Political Party) in 1913 and the IEV and NIP in 1919.
 Although content with the greater opportunities for schooling in the colony, Indos also felt dubious about the increasing competition on the job market by educated indigenous people.
 Notwithstanding the obvious awakening of a national consciousness, the speed in which the great catalyst of WWII accelerated the transformation from a colony into an independent nation was not foreseen by anyone.